Kexin-Wei/MedicalImageProcessing_demo/README.md

 6. `4d_dicom_reader.py`: test dicom reading for 4D dicom image
 7. `prostate_canser_segmentation.py`: use region grow or k-means functions to find the cancer
 8. `systematic_biopsy_plan.py`: plan 10/12 core systematic biopsy points
+9. `mri_slice_spacing.py`: verify whether the tag of slice_thickness is correct or not, conclusion: should not trust it, need to calculate it by using other tags
+10. `find_t2_dwi_adc.py`: find T2, DWI, or ADC images in the nested folder, and save the path of each image into excel

 # Additional Functions